microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 ![Dev Box definitions](assets/dev-center-dev-box-definitions.png)

-These Dev Boxes definitions are now available at the Dev Center level, the next step is to assign them to a project.
+These Dev Boxes definitions are now available at the Dev Center level, the next step is to assign them to a project to be consumed by the developers of this specific project.

 </details>

 ## Create a project

-A project in Dev Center represent a group of developers working on a specific project.
-You can assign Dev Box definitions to a project and then create Dev Box pools for the project.
-Developers assigned to the project will be able to create Dev Boxes from the Dev Box pools.
+A project in Dev Center represent a group of developers working on a company project.
+You must assign Dev Box definitions to create Dev Box pools for a project.
+Developers assigned to the project will be able to create Dev Boxes from the Dev Box pools using the Dev Box portal that you will see later.

 <div class="task" data-title="Tasks">